 The kindergarten musical experience includes singing, movement, playing

-appreciation.
+music appreciation.
 Students receive instruction three days a week from

-a certified music teacher who addresses national music learning standards in creative
+a certified music teacher who addresses national music learning

-dramatic roles in the play and learn cooperation skills.
-They also perform a
+explore dramatic roles in the play and learn cooperation skills.
+They

 Kindergarten students receive instruction in French twice weekly from a

-contexts for language acquisition.
-Children develop primary oral skills and
+music as contexts for language acquisition.
+Children develop primary

-week.
+a week.
 The goal is to immerse the child in the world of art through

-hands-on activities, the study of masterworks and contemporary works, and utilization
+hands-on activities, the study of masterworks and contemporary works,

-during daily recess times with teachers.
+skills during daily recess times with teachers.
 Twice weekly they

 participate in a comprehensive P.E. program taught by certified physical